 Ensuring Newborn Survival

 The first month of a child’s life – the neonatal, or newborn period – carries the highest risk of death.
 It is also the most dangerous period for the newborn’s mother.
-Globally, 2.7 million newborns die each year, 2.6 million babies are stillborn, and 303,000 women die as a consequence of pregnancy or childbirth.
+Globally, 2.5 million newborns die each year, 2.6 million babies are stillborn, and 303,000 women die as a consequence of pregnancy or childbirth.
 More than 1 million newborns die on the first day of life, making the day of birth the most dangerous day for babies in nearly every country.
-Newborn deaths have decreased from 5.1 million in 1990 to 2.7 million in 2015.
-However, this 47 percent decline has been slower than for deaths of children under age 5 that occur after the first month of life.
+Newborn deaths have decreased from 5 million in 1990 to 2.5 million in 2017.
+However, this decline has been slower than for deaths of children under age 5 that occur after the first month of life.

 The good news is that proven and cost-effective interventions, ranging from improved quality of antenatal care to skilled birth attendance to ensuring warmth and initiating breastfeeding at birth, have the potential to reduce the number of neonatal deaths and stillbirths, and many of these interventions can be taken to scale.

 Since 2000, thanks to joint efforts by multiple national and global stakeholders, low-income countries have recognized that focusing on newborn survival is critically important if they are to succeed in achieving the United Nations' ambitious goal of ending preventable deaths of newborns and children and reducing the neonatal mortality rate to 12 per 1,000 live births by 2030 – the mandate of Sustainable Development Goal 3.

 The Saving Newborn Lives Program

 Save the Children's Saving Newborn Lives (SNL) program is a globally recognized leader in newborn health.
 Since 2000, SNL has worked to raise awareness, conduct research and support country- and global-level efforts to institutionalize equitable and highly effective coverage of high-impact newborn services and practices at national scale.